jiaruixu/Detectron-with-tensorboard/README.md

 ## Detectron with tensorboard
 This repository was forked from [Detectron with tensorboard](https://github.com/tfzhou/Detectron-with-tensorboard)

-I use [c2board](https://github.com/endernewton/c2board) to visualize some training info of Detectron in tensorboard.
+This repository use [c2board](https://github.com/endernewton/c2board) to visualize some training info of Detectron in tensorboard.
 It dumps the training info in the output folder of Detectron by default.

 ## Visualize average precision